Revisited $\mathcal{T}$, $\mathcal{P}$-odd spin-rotational Hamiltonian of HfF$^+$ for precise $e$EDM measurements: Level scheme of Hf F for the electron EDM search

 \section{Level scheme of $^{180}$Hf$^{19}$F$^+$ for the electron EDM search}

-The $^{180}$Hf isotope is spinless whereas the $^{19}$F isotope has a non-zero nuclear spin $I{=}1/2$, which gives rise to the hyperfine energy splitting between the levels with total angular momentum $F=3/2$ and $F=1/2$, {\bf F}={\bf J}+{\bf I} (see e.g. Fig. 1 in Ref. \cite{newlimit1}).
+The $^{180}$Hf isotope is spinless whereas the $^{19}$F isotope has a non-zero nuclear spin $I{=}1/2$, which gives rise to the hyperfine energy splitting between the levels with total (electronic-rotational-nuclear spin) angular momentum $F=3/2$ and $F=1/2$, {\bf F}={\bf J}+{\bf I}, where {\bf J} is electronic-rotational momentum.
 In the absence of external fields, each hyperfine level has two parity eigenstates known as the $\Omega$-doublet.
-In the external rotating electric field the $F=3/2$ state splits to four Stark doublets levels.
-Two of them, with the projection of the total momentum on the rotating field direction $m_F{=}\pm3/2$, are of interest for the \eEDM\ search experiment.
-The rotating magnetic field which is parallel or antiparallel to the rotating electric field further splits each Stark doublet to a pair of Zeeman sublevels.
+In the external rotating electric field (see Eq. (\ref{Erot}) below) the $F=1/2$ states split to Stark doublets levels, whereas $F=3/2$ state splits to two Stark doublets levels.
+One of them, with the projection of the total momentum on the rotating field direction $m_F{=}\pm3/2$, is of interest for the \eEDM\ search experiment.
+The corresponding energy scheme is given on Fig. \ref{Hyperfine}.

+The rotating magnetic field (see Eq. (\ref{Brot}) below) which is parallel or antiparallel to the rotating electric field further splits each Stark doublet to a pair of Zeeman sublevels.
 The energy splitting, $f$, between the sublevels $m_F{=}\pm3/2$ is measured in the experiments.
-The measurement of $f$ is repeated under different conditions which can be characterized by binary switch parameters such as $\tilde {\cal B}$, $\tilde {\cal D}$, $\tilde {\cal R}$ being switched from $+1$ to $-1$ (see Ref. \cite{Cornell:2017, newlimit1} for details). $\tilde {\cal B} =+1(-1)$ means that the rotating magnetic field, ${\bf B}_{\rm rot}$, is parallel (antiparallel) to the rotating electric field ${\bf E}_{\rm rot}$; $\tilde {\cal D}=+1(-1)$ means that the measurement was performed for lower (upper) Stark level; and $\tilde {\cal R}$ defines direction for the rotation of the fields.
-Here notation $f^{S_1,S_2...}$ denotes a component which is odd under the switches $S_1,S_2,...$.
-The \eEDM\ signal manifests as the main contribution to $f^{ {\cal B} {\cal D}}$ channel according to
+On Fig. \Ref{EDMHyperfine} the corresponding energy scheme is given.